sachinaraballi/sachinaraballi/README.md

 ### Hello there 👋

-I am a Software Engineer with a Masters degree in Computer Software Engineering from Arizona State University.
+I am a Software Engineer with a Masters degree in Computer Science from Arizona State University.
 I have 5 years of work experience in the tech industry.
 My technical forte are back-end development, big-data, machine learning, designing software using design patterns and other industrial best practices, software architecture using MVC, Agile methodology etc.

-I am comfortable with: Java, Python, JavaScript, Express, Node, Android, Spark, SQL, C, C++.
+I am comfortable with: Java ☕, Python 🐍, JavaScript, Express, NodeJS, Android, Spark, SQL, C, C++.

 I'm flexible to pick up any technology, learn it and work with it in no time.
 You can check my projects [here](https://github.com/sachinaraballi?tab=repositories).